I have a curiosity for humanity's darker side and I love doing research so I've combined those two things to write in-depth articles.

 On March 21, 2016, the National Center for Missing and Exploited Children released a forensic facial reconstruction of the boy’s face and added it to their database.

-The first theory is that of a foster home ran by Arthur Nicoletti just 1.5 miles from the crime scene.
-Investigators checked on the house and found there were supposed to be 8 children in the home.
+The first theory is that of a foster home run by Arthur Nicoletti just 1.5 miles from the crime scene.
+Investigators checked on the house and found there were supposed to be eight children in the home.
 All had been accounted for.
-Police had hired a psychic to help in the case and she had led them to the home without ever being in the area before.
-Arthur had refused a lie detector test but the police had eventually ruled out the family as suspects.
+Police had hired a psychic to help in the case, and she had led them to the home without ever being in the area before.
+Arthur had refused a lie detector test, but the police had eventually ruled out the family as suspects.

-Theory two came about in May 2002 when a businesswoman first known only by “M” but later identified as Martha, from Cincinnati OH, came forward of the possible identity of the boy in the box.
-She said her mother was abusive, and bought the boy from his parents to be used and abused the same way she had been.
+Theory two came about in May 2002 when a businesswoman first known only by “M” but later identified as Martha from Cincinnati, OH, came forward with the possible identity of the boy in the box.
+She said her mother was abusive and bought the boy from his parents to be used and abused the same way she had been.

 Martha said the boy’s name was Jonathan and he was disabled and didn’t speak.
-In February 1957 she claimed her mother killed the boy by slamming his body into the ground in a rage after he had thrown up baked beans in the bathtub.
-After six months of investigating they were unable to corroborate her story and it was not able to be proven to be true or false.
-Later they learned Martha had mental problems that pushed them to be less inclined to believe anything she said.
+In February 1957, she claimed her mother killed the boy by slamming his body into the ground in a rage after he had thrown up baked beans in the bathtub.
+After six months of investigating, authorities were unable to corroborate her story, and it couldn't be proven true or false.
+Later, they learned Martha had mental problems that pushed them to be less inclined to believe anything she said.

-A third theory that can tie into the one above, is that the boy was dressed as a girl before he died.
-It’s a strong theory that the boy’s hair was long before it was chopped off, his eyebrows had shown signs of being plucked to look more feminine.
-The surgical markings on the groin area are not specific but it could lead to this being a stronger theory.
-Some people think Martha’s mother dressed this little boy as a girl and to help pass him off as just her daughter’s friend.
-There was a composite sketch made of the boy with longer hair but still no leads came of it.
+A third theory that can tie into the one above is that the boy was dressed as a girl before he died.
+It’s a strong theory that the boy’s hair was long before it was chopped off, and his eyebrows had shown signs of being plucked to look more feminine.
+The surgical markings on the groin area are not specific but could lead to this being a stronger theory.
+Some people think Martha’s mother dressed this little boy as a girl to help pass him off as just her daughter’s friend.
+There was a composite sketch made of the boy with longer hair, but still no leads came of it.

-The last theory is of a couple carnival workers with 10 children, 6 of whom died.
-Kenneth and Irene Dudley were arrested in 1961, Lawrenceville VA.
-All 6 children died of malnutrition and neglect and all had been wrapped in blankets and dumped in various places in several states.
-2 of the children’s bodies were thrown in a lake.
-After doing a thorough investigation the police were able to rule out the boy in the box as one of their children.
+The last theory involves a couple of carnival workers with 10 children, six of whom died.
+Kenneth and Irene Dudley were arrested in 1961 in Lawrenceville, VA.
+All six children died of malnutrition and neglect, and all had been wrapped in blankets and dumped in various places in several states.
+Two of the children’s bodies were thrown in a lake.
+After doing a thorough investigation, the police were able to rule out the boy in the box as one of their children.

-If you have any information regarding who the boy in the box is, please contact the Philadelphia Police Department Homicide Unite or ask for Detective Tom Augustine at 215-686-3334
+If you have any information regarding who the boy in the box is, please contact the Philadelphia Police Department Homicide Unit or ask for Detective Tom Augustine at 215-686-3334